shinji257/hbg-spreadsheet-builder/README.md

 ### Examples of automation
 Now that we established the flags lets see some examples:

-`node index.js -auto -source SHARED_DRIVE_ID`
+`node index.js -auto -source 1`

 This will look for folders called `NSP Dump`, `NSZ`, `XCI Trimmed`, `Custom XCI` in the provided shared drive's root directory.
 (You can configure what types of files it will look for using the `config.json`)

+`node index.js -auto -source SHARED_DRIVE_ID`

+This will look for the same folders in the shared drives root directory if not specified otherwise

 `node index.js -auto -source SHARED_DRIVE_ID -root FOLDER_ID`

 This will do almost the same as not providing a folder id.
-The only difference being that it will look for the folders in the provided folder instead of the shared drive's root directory.
+The only difference being that it will look for the folders in the provided folder instead of the shared drive's root directory

 `node index.js -auto -source SHARED_DRIVE_ID -upload y`

-This will upload the resulting index to your Google `mydrive` location.
+This will upload the resulting index to your Google `mydrive` location

 `node index.js -auto -source SHARED_DRIVE_ID -uploadDrive y -upload y`

 This will upload the resulting file to the source shared drive if one was provided.
-This cant be used without also setting upload to `y`.
+This cant be used without also setting upload to `y`